 Gene Expression II: Post-transcriptional hnRNA Processing

-During processing, the requirements of which have already been established via the recruitment of certain factors even before the termination of transcription, the eukaryote hnRNA undergoes at least three modifications:
+During processing, the eukaryote hnRNA undergoes at least 3 modifications as requirements for these modifications have already been fulfilled via the recruitment of certain factors even before the termination of transcription.
+The modifications include:

-- The 5‘-end is capped: To prevent hnRNA exonuclease degradation and to function as recognition sequence for translation, methylated guanylyl residue (GMP) is added to the 5’ end of hnRNA; furthermore, between one and three riboses of the transcript may be methylated.
+- The 5′-end is capped: to prevent hnRNA exonuclease degradation and to function as a recognition sequence for translation, methylated guanylyl residue (GMP) is added to the 5′ end of hnRNA; furthermore, between 1 and 3 ribose molecules of the transcript may be methylated.

-- Removal of introns via splicing: Aside from exons that code for genes, the eukaryote DNA also contains non-coding introns, which make up approximately 45% in humans.
-They are still present in hnRNA, the primary transcript, but should no longer exist in mRNA.
+- Removal of introns via splicing: aside from exons that code for genes, the eukaryote DNA also contains non-coding introns, which make up approximately 45% of the genome in humans.
+The introns are still present in hnRNA, the primary transcript, but should no longer exist in mRNA.
 This exclusion process is referred to as splicing, where the introns are cut off while the exons are ‘glued’ together.
 The enzyme spliceosome, which is responsible for this process, consists of small nuclear ribonucleoproteins (snRNPs) and subunits.
 These structures can recognize the exon-intron splice sites via certain base sequences and fuse the exons after two transesterification reactions – meaning one gene can code for different proteins.

 Furthermore, the individual sections of hnRNA or mRNA may specifically be changed (RNA editing).